patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/checkbox/checkbox.md

     <img src="./img/switch-check-2.png" alt="Example 2 of do and don'ts for checkbox vs switch usee " width="661"/>

-* Use checkboxes when you may have an intermediate state where you can select all, none, or some actions.
+* Use checkboxes when you may have an indeterminate state where you can select all, none, or some actions.

     <img src="./img/switch-check-3.png" alt="Example 3 of do and don'ts for checkbox vs switch usee " width="661"/>